Qutab

-Qutab, or Gutab is a traditional dish in Azerbaijani and Turkmen cuisine made from thinly rolled dough that is filled with a variety of ingredients and cooked briefly on a convex griddle called a saj.
+Qutab, or Gutab is a traditional dish in Azerbaijani, Turkmen and Turkish cuisine, made from thinly rolled dough that is filled with a variety of ingredients and cooked briefly on a convex griddle called a saj.
 This versatile and popular dish comes in many variations, with fillings ranging from savory meats, herbs, and pumpkin to more unconventional ingredients like minced sheep intestines.
 Usually served as an appetizer and comes in a small size.
 Some regions of Azerbaijan and Turkmenistan make larger versions where qutab then acts as a main course.

 Qutab is known for its light yet flavorful nature, often served as a snack, appetizer, or light meal, accompanied by yogurt, sumac, or a dipping sauce.
 Its preparation requires skill to roll the dough thinly and fold it into the signature half-moon shape.
-It holds cultural significance in Turkmenistan and Azerbaijan, often enjoyed during family gatherings or celebrations.
+It holds cultural significance in Turkmenistan, Turkey and Azerbaijan, often enjoyed during family gatherings or celebrations.

 Composition

 When the weather gets warmer, the number of dishes made from wild plants increases.
 Qutab is made by creating a stiff dough from flour, water, eggs, and salt.
 The dough is rolled into a thin circular layer and the middle of each circle filled with stuffing before finally being folded into a crescent shape.
 The resulting patties are griddled on both sides and served by pouring over butter on top.
 Gutab is usually served with yoghurt with green coriander, fennel and sumac.